sebadob/rauthy/book/src/getting_started/k8s.md

   selector:
     app: rauthy
   ports:
-    # If you use the HA feature later on, the port over which the cache layer does
-    # communicate.
+    # Ports 8100 and 8200 (by default) are used for the Hiqlite internal communication.
+    - name: hiqlite-raft
+      protocol: TCP
+      port: 8100
+      targetPort: 8100
-    - name: cache
+    - name: hiqlite-api
+      protocol: TCP
-      port: 8000
+      port: 8200
-      targetPort: 8000
+      targetPort: 8200
     # Assuming that this example file will run behind a Kubernetes ingress and does
     # use HTTP internally.
     - name: http